 Vehicle Identification Number Explained By Number

 1 – Country the vehicle was manufactured in.
-Example, USA, Mexico, Canada, Japan, etc.
+For example, the USA, Mexico, Canada, Japan, etc.

 2 – Motor Company or Manufacturer.
 For instance, Ford, GM, Lincoln, Honda, Hyundai

-3 – Car Make or Vehicle Type.
+3 – Car Make or Vehicle Type (Truck or Motorcycle).
 Mustang, Impala, Town & Country, Prius, Corolla, etc.

 4 – 5 Carline Code/Series.
 Distinguishes the different model types and trim packages.